Concept | Build modes#

 Watch the video

 Dataiku offers many build methods to counter or prevent issues that may arise from these dependencies.
 But why so many options?
-Once you start scaling your datasets, you won’t want to run any unnecessary computation.
+Once you start scaling datasets, you won’t want to run any unnecessary computation.
 This article outlines different build strategies that will help you build exactly what you need.

 Note